HPC Researcher Spotlight

 Urban landscape genomics of the eastern kingsnake.

-成人直播 undergraduate students who are excited about gaining experience with field or laboratory research, should reach out to Dr. Pierson via email at tpierso3@kennesaw.edu
+The Pierson Lab includes student at all levels and external collaborations with scientists at Clemson University, the University of Georgia, the University of North Carolina Asheville, the Universidade Estadual de Campinas, and more. 成人直播 undergraduate students who are excited about gaining experience with field or laboratory research and prospective graduate students interested in the MSIB program should reach out to Dr. Pierson via email at tpierso3@kennesaw.edu

 -